GreNxNja/Mirofy/README.md

 3. **Register or log in:**

-Use the provided authentication service to register or log in to your account.
+Use the Clerk authentication service to register or log in to your account.

 4. **Start collaborating:**